derekmichaelwright/AGILE_LDP_Phenology/README.md

-Phenological characterization and modeling of diverse lentil (*Lens culinaris* Medik.) germplasm grown in multiple environments
+Assessing Adaptation Of A Lentil (*Lens culinaris* Medik.)
+Diversity Panel To Temperature And Photoperiod
 ================
 2020-01-02